 Health Services.
 Susquehanna requires each student to have a physical examination performed by his or her physician, fulfill certain immunization requirements and complete a health record before entering the university.
 Nurses and the university physician, nurse practitioner or physician assistant are on duty weekdays at regular clinic hours.
 Nurses are on call at other times.
 Their services are available to full-time students for treatment of illness or injury.
 All students are required to enroll in the university’s student health insurance program to facilitate general health and emergency services.

 Center for Diversity and Social Justice.
 As an integral part of the educational experience, Susquehanna University is committed to developing a campus that is pluralistic and culturally diverse—one where everyone is welcomed.
 The Center for Diversity and Social Justice promotes learning opportunities for the campus community to integrate diversity and multiculturalism in all residential, scholastic and community policies and programs.
-The Center’s signature program is the Scholar Mentor initiative, which offers mentoring to all first year students to assist in their transition to college.
-The Center maintains a multimedia resource library available to all students, staff and faculty, and provides ongoing support for the university SAFE ZONE project (a network of allies for the university’s LGBTQ students), the annual Latino Symposium and other diversity initiatives.
+The center’s signature program is the Scholar Mentor initiative, which offers mentoring to all first year students to assist in their transition to college.
+The center maintains a multimedia resource library available to all students, staff and faculty, and provides ongoing support for the university SAFE ZONE project (a network of allies for the university’s LGBTQ students), the annual Latino Symposium and other diversity initiatives.

 First-Year Programs.
 Susquehanna University has an office dedicated to helping new students adjust to their first-year experience.
-Offering programs designed to aid first-year students in their transition to university life, the Office of First-Year Programs coordinates entrance activities such as one-day Summer Preview Days, when new students meet and interact with other members of the incoming class, learn about campus resources and services from campus personnel, meet with faculty advisers to review fall-semester courses, and complete placement exams.
+Offering programs designed to aid first-year students in their transition to university life, the Office of First-Year Programs coordinates entrance activities such as one-day Summer Preview Days, when new students meet and interact with other members of the incoming class, learn about campus resources and services from campus personnel, meet with faculty advisers to review fall-semester course options, and complete placement exams.
 In addition, first-year students participate in an extended orientation experience through Fall Orientation and Welcome Week.
-These activities immerse new students in the campus community while providing learning and skill-building contexts.
+These activities immerse new students in the campus community, while providing learning and skill-building contexts.
 Along with specially designed first-year courses and programs, students may be engaged in supplemental learning activities such as SU SPLASH, an optional one-week service-learning event, or induction into Alpha Lambda Delta honorary society for their scholarly endeavors.
 In addition to the aforementioned activities, the Office of First-Year Programs works with students to review and evaluate academic progress and personal development throughout the year.
 Susquehanna University provides new students with a wide variety of services and programs to assure a smooth and successful transition.

 Public Safety.
 The Department of Public Safety, located in the 18th Street Commons Community Building, operates 24 hours a day.
 Public safety officers enhance the academic experience by maintaining a safe environment within our community.
 This goal is accomplished by providing a variety of services such as security, law enforcement, fire safety, training and other auxiliary duties.